Teresa Giudice on How Her New Boyfriend Is Different From Her Ex Joe

-Teresa Giudice on How Her New Boyfriend Is Different From Ex-Husband Joe, If They've Talked Marriage
+Teresa Giudice on How Her New Boyfriend Is Different From Ex-Husband Joe, and If They've Talked Marriage

 Speaking with Andy Cohen on Wednesday's Watch What Happens Live, Teresa said things have even been amicable between her beau and her ex-husband, Joe Giudice.